aaron-grau/curic/full-stack-project/proposal/selecting-a-fsp.md

 ### Showcase-ability

 If you are interested in mostly frontend work, you may want to choose an app with a lot of views and fancy CSS.
-If you'd prefer to focus on the backend, consider app with a lot of querying or complex associations.
+If you'd prefer to focus on the backend, consider an app with a lot of querying or complex associations.